lukasturcani/stk/docs/source/intermediate_ea_example.rst

     values, even if it had already calculated one for the molecule in a previous generation.
 In the basic example, this is not a big deal, because the fitness function has a very low computational cost.
-    However, in many applications the fitness function will be expensive, likely including a structure optimization step.
+    However, in many applications, the fitness function will be expensive, likely including a structure optimization step.
 In cases like this, it is extremely important that the fitness value is returned from a database, instead of being recalculated,